zencart/zen-cart.com/README.md

-# zen-cart.com
+# zen-cart.com Website Homepage
-Support Website Home Page - static HTML site
+Static HTML site for the ZC Support Website's Home Page

 The home page of zen-cart.com is both a marketing/promotional page, as well as a directory of links to the Zen Cart ecosystem.